kchalkowski/Dog_Demography_Movement/README.md

 1. Resample geolocation data
 2. Run integrated step-selection function for each individual on resampled tracks
 3. Compare resource preference coefficients for forest and open for each dog...
-	a. between villages
+	a. between villages.
-	b. within housing densities
+	b. within housing densities.
-	c. with varying distance to Andasibe
+	c. with varying distance to Andasibe.
-	d. with distance from forest
+	d. with distance from forest.

 ### Home range Analysis
 1. Run CTMMs for each individual